+Business Administrat ion Core

-3A 5 Business Communications 3
+BA 5 Business Communications 3

 BA 10 Introduction to Business 3

-3A 33 Human Relations in Business 3
+BA 33 Human Relations in Business 3

-ECON 1A Principles of Macroeconomics 3
+ECON 1A Principles of Macroeconomics .
+3

-ECON 1B Principles of Microeconomics 3
+ECON 1B Principles of Microeconomics

-S 15 Computer Concepts 3
+IS 15 Computer Concepts 3

 Marketing Option

 MKTG 10 Marketing 3

 MKTG 11 Salesmanship 3

 MKTG 12 Advertising and Promotion 3

-Select one from the f following 1
+Select one from the f ollowing 1

-3A 19V Cooperative Work
+BA 19V Cooperative Work

 Experience, Business 1

-3A 27 Collegiate Entrepreneurs
+BA 27 Collegiate Entrepreneurs

 Organization 1

-3A 47 Careers-Business 1
+BA 47 Careers-Business 1

-Select one from the f following 4
+Select one from the f ollowing 4

 ACCTG 4A Financial Accounting 4

 ACCTG 40 Applied Accounting 4

-Select one from the f following 3-4
+Select one from the f ollowing 3-4

-3A 39 Finite Mathematics for
+BA 39 Finite Mathematics for

 Business 3

 STAT 7 Elementary Statistics 4

 Total Units 35-36

-BUSINESS FOUNDATIONS (MAJOR #R.2031.CA) CERTIFICATE OF ACHIEVEMENT
+BUSINESS FOUNDATIONS (MAJOR #M.2031.CA) CERTIFICATE OF ACHIEVEMENT

 Students will obtain a foundational knowledge of modern business and management theories.
-They will have acquired the necessary skills, education and classroom experience to understand foundational business principles and be able to contribute this knowledge in entry level business positions.
+They will have acquired the necessary s kills, education and classroom experience to understand foundational business principles and be able to contribute this knowledge in entry level business positions.